Potraz launches traffic monitoring system

 The committee implementing the new system comprises Potraz, the ICT Ministry, Attorney General’s Office, Ministry of Finance and Economic Development, the Zimbabwe Human Rights Commission, the Ministry responsible for protection of personal information and the operators of telecommunications networks.
 It had the key role of providing oversight on the operation of the telecommunications traffic monitoring and revenue assurance system and in ensuring the protection of personal data and information.

 “It must be underlined at this point that the telecommunications traffic monitoring and revenue assurance system does not have the capability to monitor content and conversation.
-The system is limited to interacting with the signaling segment of the network and does not access traffic channels,” Minister Muswere said.
+The system is limited to interacting with the signalling segment of the network and does not access traffic channels,” Minister Muswere said

 Potraz director general Dr Gift Machengete said the regulator had been reliant on mobile network operators’ self-declaratory regime, where operators declare their own revenues.